-Partial adoption of a new technology requires that there is either a trade-off between expected return and expected risk8 or some other constraints to adoption, such as access constraints in the input markets, lumpiness or a high cost of the new technology, or heterogeneous farming conditions that make technology choice and performance more complex.
-Uncertainty about future states of nature may be another reason for partial adoption and heterogeneity in adoption (a portfolio approach to technology adoption).
+The state-contingent technology framework, with the standard assumption of convex production sets, allows for mixtures of technology, such as those arising from partial adoption of a new technology.
+Partial adoption may yield benefits from diversification.
+Alternatively, it may reflect constraints to adoption, such as access constraints in the input markets, lumpiness or a high cost of the new technology, or heterogeneous farming conditions that make technology choice and performance more complex.
+Uncertainty about future states of nature may be another reason for partial adoption and heterogeneity in adoption (a portfolio approach to technology adoption) .